hpc/charliecloud/doc/dev.rst

 **Closing issues.** We close issues when we’ve taken the requested action, decided not to take action, resolved the question, or actively determined an issue is obsolete.
-It is OK for "stale" issues to sit around indefinitely awaiting this.
+It is OK for “stale” issues to sit around indefinitely awaiting this.
 Unlike many projects, we do not automatically close issues just because they’re old.